jasonrclark/minitest-stately/README.md

 ## Requirements
 Minitest 5.x is required for Minitest::Stately to work properly.

-Tests are run against MRI 1.9.3 through 2.1.2, JRuby 1.7 (latest) and head, and Rubinius 2.x (latest).
+Tests are run against MRI 2.1 through 2.4 and JRuby 9.1.

-Ruby 1.8.7 and REE are not supported.
 Sorry retro-Ruby fans!

 ## Installation